Variety Artists Club of New Zealand: Patrons

 Patrons of the VAC are NZ Journalist and Media Personality David Hartnell MNZM and Gray Bartlett MBE.

 Founding President Lou Clauson QSM was a patron of the club until his death in 2013.
 Dame Thea Muldoon, the wife of former New Zealand Prime Minister, Sir Robert Muldoon was Patron until her death in 2015.

 Awards

 Each year the VAC presents prestigious awards to those involved with the entertainment industry.

+The Benny Awards remain the only national honours recognising and celebrating artists across all genres and fields of entertainment in NZ.

 The Benny Award is the highest honour that can be bestowed to a New Zealand variety entertainer.
 It is presented annually to a variety artist who has achieved a lifetime of excellence in their field of the performing arts.
 It was first presented to legendary New Zealand variety performer Edgar Benyon (1902–1978) in 1969.
-Recipients of the Benny Award include many New Zealand household names and figureheads of entertainment including Ray Columbus, Sir Howard Morrison, Ricky May, Billy T. James, Dame Malvina Major, Rob Guest OBE and John Rowles OBE.
+Recipients of the Benny Award include many New Zealand household names and figureheads of entertainment.